reactioncommerce/reaction/packages/reaction-core/docs/installation.md

 The initial admin user for the site is auto generated, and displayed in your console (or see: env variables section to default these)

+*Note: if you are running in a VM on localhost, you might want to remove the SSL redirect with the command `meteor remove force-ssl`.
+This will prevent the redirect to the https port.*

 ## Reset
 To reset data and give you a fresh test dataset from packages/reaction-core/private/data/*.json